-Most of us stretch naturally when we wake up in the morning or when we feel stiffness or soreness.
-However, why should we make stretching a part of our daily routine?
-Whether you’re a runner, yogi, dancer, or fitness enthusiast, here are a few reasons on why you should be stretching (correctly).
+Most of us stretch when we wake up in the morning or when we feel stiffness in certain areas.
+However, we should make stretching a part of our daily routine.

 To Avoid Overstretching